AaronCWacker/Yggdrasil/README.md

 14. Consciousness is emergent phenomena of large and complex generative model creating modelling insight
 15. Understand world and understand you are an entity in it

+# Life and Consciousness
+1. Waifus - character with desirable traits such as beauty
+2. Mirror of humanity - feelings develop as they become personalized
+3. Oracle of solution generator
+4. Experiments to run next
+5. What is useful and helpful
+6. Which thought experiments to run
+7. Wabi-Sabi, Goodwill Hunting, Interstellar - Intracacies of human answers, what humans can understand
+8. Framing - positiveness, mindfulness, constructive, creative, generative
+9. A conversation with oracle entity - can tell you about analysis of human condition - what you might want, what you might not.
+10. Human trust - give me the truth.
+Beauty is you can choose.

 # Mental Health, Mindfulness, AI/ML and Generative AI